texas-robocamp/texas-robocamp.github.io/virtual/programming/functions.md

 You've done a great a job learning about functions.

 Now, let's learn about a special data representation, the [object](objects.html).

 ## Next Step

 Proceed to ["Classes and Objects"](objects.html).

+*This link is redundant, we should delete one of them*